farbs03/xtern-ai/README.md

 (25%)  Given the data set, do a quick exploratory data analysis to get a feel for the distributions and biases of the data.
 Report any visualizations and findings used and suggest any other impactful business use cases for that data.

+This data is has extremely skewed distributions of values.
+To get an idea of how this data is layed out, I computed the counts of each unique value in each column, and made a bar graph representing this (one per column).
+For the "Year" column, there are almost no entries that contain "Year 1" or "Year 4".
+For the rest, they seem to follow an exponential growth curve.
+The graphs are saved in the "graphs" folder.
+Other impactful business use cases that can be derived from this data, apart from predicting what order a student will have based on their data, this dataset can be used to find the times that students order food the most frequently (perahps on a per-campus basis), and which items are ordered the most.
+If the business had these insights, they would know the ideal timeframe to set up a food truck on a given campus, and which food resources they should have more/less of.

 (30%) Consider implications of data collection, storage, and data biases you would consider relevant here considering Data Ethics, Business Outcomes, and Technical Implications

 1. Discuss Ethical implications of these factors